JvanKatwijk/qt-dab/README.md

 The logo - if found - is shown on the main widget (picture above) next to the service name.
 The time table can be shown by touching the timeTable button on the technical widget.
 The timeTable window contains a "next" and "prev" button to scan through different dates.
 Of course the data for the selected date should be on board to show it.

 ![6.9](/res/read_me/timetable.png?raw=true)

+Older pages are not removed by default, selecting a page and touching the "remove" button will remove the currently selected page.

 Journaline data
 ================================================================